Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 1. Open your MS-Access Database.

-3. Select ODBC Databases in the Files of Type control in the Common Dialog Control and Click Link (or Import) Button as the case may be.
+3. Select ODBC Databases in the Files of Type control in the Common Dialog Control and click the Link (or Import) Button, as the case may be.

-A-List will open up showing all the Table Names available in the AS400 iSeries Machine Prefixed with the Library Name followed by a period.
+The Tables list will open up, showing all the Table Names available in the AS400 iSeries Machine, prefixed with the Library Name followed by a period.

 5. Select the Table(s) to Link and Click OK.

-The Fields of the selected Table will be displayed suggesting to highlight one or more fields for indexing if needed.
+The Fields of the selected Table will be displayed, suggesting highlighting one or more fields for indexing if needed.

 The AS400 Login Issue

-If the table remains linked, whenever you attempt to use the table after opening your MS-Access Database for the first time it will prompt for the AS400 iSeries UserID and Password and after that, the login is valid for the current Session.
+If the table remains linked, whenever you attempt to use the table after opening your MS-Access Database, it will prompt for the AS400 iSeries UserID and Password.
+The login is valid for the current Session of the Access Database only.

-If you don't want this to happen in the middle of some processing steps it is better to invoke the login immediately after opening the Database.
-To do this, create a Query or Form or Report that uses the linked iSeries Table that opens with an Autoexec Macro or the Form in Startup, or even better create a VBA routine to open the linked table which will invoke the login procedure, and the User is prompted for keying in her User ID and Password at the beginning of the current session itself.
-This will take care of the rest of the Session.
+If you don't want this to happen in the middle of some process, it is better to invoke the login immediately after opening the Database.
+To do this, create a Query, Form, or Report that uses the linked iSeries Table, and opens it with an Autoexec Macro or the Form in Startup.
+Even better, create a VBA routine to open the linked table that invokes the login procedure, and the User Logon at the beginning of the current session.
+This will take care of the rest of the Session time.

 Share: